The Extended Phenotype

 The Extended Phenotype is a 1982 book by the evolutionary biologist Richard Dawkins, in which the author introduced a biological concept of the same name.
 The book's main idea is that phenotype should not be limited to biological processes such as protein biosynthesis or tissue growth, but extended to include all effects that a gene has on its environment, inside or outside the body of the individual organism.

 Dawkins considers The Extended Phenotype to be a sequel to The Selfish Gene (1976) aimed at professional biologists, and as his principal contribution to evolutionary theory.
+In the 1999 reissue and subsequent reprintings an afterword by Daniel Dennett is included.

 Summary

 Genes as the unit of selection in evolution

 The central thesis of The Extended Phenotype, and of its predecessor by the same author, The Selfish Gene, is that individual organisms are not the true units of natural selection.
 Instead, the gene — or the 'active, germ-line replicator' — is the unit upon which the forces of evolutionary selection and adaptation act.
 It is genes that succeed or fail in evolution, meaning that they either succeed or fail in replicating themselves across multiple generations.

 These replicators are not subject to natural selection directly, but indirectly through their "phenotypical effects".
 These effects are all the effects that the gene (or replicator) has on the world at large, not just in the body of the organism in which it is contained.
 In taking as its starting point the gene as the unit of selection, The Extended Phenotype is a direct extension of Dawkins' first book, The Selfish Gene.